-The United States apparel market is estimated at approximately 368 billion U.S. dollars as of 2019, with leading retailers such as TJX, Macy's, and Kohl's each bringing in around 20 billion U.S. dollars in sales.
-Store-based retailing was valued at over 268 billion U.S., while e-commerce brought in over 100 million U.S. dollars of revenue.
+The revenue of the United States apparel market was valued at approximately 318 billion U.S. dollars as of 2021, with leading retailers such as TJX and Macy's each bringing in over 20 billion U.S. dollars in sales.
+Specialist store-based clothing retailing was valued at over 300 billion U.S. dollars in 2021, while e-commerce brought in over 180.5 million U.S. dollars of revenue in the same year.
 As the internet increasingly influences social and economic activities, the e-commerce market for retail goods is expected to grow steadily.
-In contrast, the United States' apparel manufacturing industry job availability decreased rapidly over the past several decades as manufacturing sectors generally transitioned to other regions.
+In contrast, employment within the United States' apparel manufacturing industry decreased rapidly over the past several decades as manufacturing sectors generally transitioned to other regions in search of cheaper labor.

 In terms of apparel brand companies, the industry has several heavyweights, many of which are based in the United States.
-The TJX companies, Nike, and the Gap all get a majority of their revenue from the U.S. retail market.
-The U.S. apparel market is always changing, attempting to adapt to customer trends and new technology that will allow the consumers' shopping experience to be more enjoyable.
+The TJX companies, Nike, and The Gap all generate the majority of their revenue within the U.S. retail market.
+The U.S. apparel market is always changing, attempting to adapt to customer trends and new technology that will allow consumers' shopping experiences to be more enjoyable.

 This text provides general information.
 Statista assumes no